 Since the above information was adapted from handouts from these classes, I don’t have much to add.
 However, note that Bio 40 professors are generally much more nit-picky about the title, the format of the tables and figures, and other (in my opinion) less-important details of the lab report.
 Although I still recommend Refworks for the citations, note that the format they want is some strange mix of the Council of Science Editors format and something else, so some minor tweaks to the citations will be necessary.
 Make sure the student looks at the lab manual carefully to assure that everything is as it should be.
 In 41E it is usually a good idea to include a description of the taxonomic group and study site(s) in your materials and methods section.

 I believe the esteemed Carolyn Bacon is currently making a handout entitled “How to write an O-Chem lab report,” so I will refer you to that.
 Briefly the materials and methods/results section do not need to be as detailed as they would in a Biology lab report.
 Here my opening monologue does not really apply.
 The introductions can be extremely brief (no primary literature necessary) and the materials and methods section can almost always be dispensed with using the classic, “we followed the procedure as stated in the lab handout with no deviations.”
 Students should rely heavily on the figures in the results section, and tell them not to worry too much about having the text of this section be super eloquent.
 Do make sure that a table of reactants and products is included and do make sure the discussion is not skimped on.
 Also, lab professors often require that sample calculations are included.
-I have seen students spend way too much time making OChem lab reports Bio 40-esk; tell them to save their sanity!
+I have seen students spend way too much time making OChem lab reports Bio 40-esque; don't sweat it too much!

 Very similar to O-Chem.
 Brief introduction, brief materials and methods, brief results.
 Focus on discussion.